marlonmetal/avalanche-docs/docs/nodes/validate/add-a-validator.md

 ### Add as a Validator

-Open [the wallet](https://wallet.avax.network/), and go the `Earn` tab.
+Open [the wallet](https://wallet.metalblockchain.org/), and go the `Earn` tab.
 Choose `Add Validator` under the `Validate` section.

 Fill out the staking parameters.
 They are explained in more detail in [this doc](../validate/staking.md).
 When you’ve filled in all the staking parameters and double-checked them, click `Confirm`.
-Make sure the staking period is at least 2 weeks, the delegation fee rate is at least 2%, and you’re staking at least 2,000 AVAX on Mainnet (1 AVAX on Fuji Testnet).
+Make sure the staking period is at least 2 weeks, the delegation fee rate is at least 2%, and you’re staking at least 2,000 METAL on Mainnet (1 METAL on Tahoe Testnet).

 You should a success message, and your balance should be updated.